 Undergraduate nuclear engineering curricula are often designed with FE exam requirements in mind.
 Students seeking licensure can usually find this information online or by contacting the academic department overseeing the program.

-Nuclear engineering graduates who meet state practice requirements, including those related to EIT or EI licensing, can enter the engineering workforce, but only under the direction of a professional engineers (PE) as discussed below.
+Nuclear engineering graduates who meet state practice requirements, including those related to EIT or EI licensing, can enter the engineering workforce, but only under the direction of a professional engineer (PE), as discussed below.
 Work and any practical experience completed in bachelor’s or master’s nuclear engineering programs can prepare new engineers to eventually become PEs themselves.
 Most board and professional certifications also require a certain number of years in the field.

-Like master’s degrees in nuclear engineering, a professional engineering license is a voluntary, but valuable credential.
+Like master’s degrees in nuclear engineering, a professional engineering license is a voluntary but valuable credential.
 Professional engineers (PEs) typically enjoy higher earnings and advancement potential than non-credentialed peers.
 They can also complete a wider variety of tasks such as starting private businesses, managing major projects, mentoring EIT and EIs, serving the public directly, and bidding on government contracts.

 Nuclear engineers must meet the following criteria to become licensed professional engineers:

-This exam is designed for nuclear engineers who have gained a minimum of four years post-graduate work experience.
+This exam is designed for nuclear engineers who have gained a minimum of four years of post-graduate work experience.
 Some details about the exam are:

-The American Board of Science in Nuclear Medicine (ABSNM) offers certifications in the following specialties: nuclear physics and instrumentation; radiopharmaceutical science; radiation protection; and molecular imaging.
-A certificate from the ABSNM validates that its holder has successfully completed certain requirements of study and professional experience, which the Board deems necessary to holding an adequate foundation in nuclear medicine science.
+The American Board of Science in Nuclear Medicine (ABSNM) offers certifications in the following specialties: nuclear physics and instrumentation, radiopharmaceutical science; radiation protection; and molecular imaging.
+A certificate from the ABSNM validates that its holder has successfully completed the specific study and professional experience requirements, which the Board deems necessary to hold an adequate foundation in nuclear medicine science.

-Requirements Radiation Protection Specialty – Candidates must hold a master’s or a doctorate degree from an accredited college or university in physical science, engineering, health physics, or biological science with a minimum of 20 college credits in physical science, and have five or more years of professional experience in health physics including at least three years in applied health physics.
+Requirements for the Radiation Protection Specialty – Candidates must hold a master’s or a doctorate degree from an accredited college or university in physical science, engineering, health physics, or biological science with a minimum of 20 college credits in physical science, and have five or more years of professional experience in health physics including at least three years in applied health physics.

-A number of nuclear engineering schools offer graduate certificates or other certificates in the nuclear engineering field.
+Several nuclear engineering schools offer graduate certificates or other certificates in the nuclear engineering field.
 These certifications may give nuclear engineers an edge when competing for jobs or advancements.
 Examples of some certificates include:

-United States (17,680 nuclear engineers employed): $105,950 average
+United States (15,780 nuclear engineers employed): $125,130 average